Can warts be spread from hands to genitals?

 Both my boyfriend and I have warts on our hands.
 Can these warts be transferred to our genital areas?

 The human papillomavirus (HPV) is the culprit behind all warts on the human body.
-HPV has hundreds of different variations — or “strains” — with which an individual may become infected.
-Only some HPV viruses are spread through sexual contact, while others are spread through other means.
-Warts found on your hands cannot be spread through sexual contact.
+HPV has hundreds of variations — or “strains” — with which someone may become infected.
+Only some HPV viruses are spread through sexual contact, while others are spread through different means.
+Genital warts, for example, are a specific STI (in fact, the most common STI) that are caused by an entirely different strain of virus from those that would cause warts elsewhere on your body.
+Therefore, warts found on your hands cannot be spread through sexual contact.